kingsleyzissou/resplash/README.md

 Managing the project and all the components was part of the learning experience and creating relevant folders to house all the components, grew very necessary, very quickly.

 A private/protected route was one of the easier components to recreate.

+Lastly, GraphQL was a core feature of the second part of this assignemnt.
+This was not within the scope of the assignment and all the learning with regards to GraphQL was self-directed

 [diagram]: ./img/diagram.png
 [main]: ./img/main.png